section-engineering-education/engineering-education/articles/automated-fake-news-detection/index.md

 At a time when the globe is defined by a pandemic, public health depends on reliable information.
 Yet we stare down the barrel of an infodemic.
 An infodemic is a combination of the word information and epidemic.
 It is an excessive amount of information about a problem that makes the solution more difficult.
 It also defines a wide and rapid spread of misinformation.
 This means that our individual health is a collective responsibility.
 It is tied to the behaviour of other people since news influences behaviour of the audience.
 The World Health Organization has highlighted the dangers of a COVID-19 driven infodemic.
 It presents as much danger as the virus itself.
 According to WHO, fake news spreads faster and more easily than the virus.
 Examples of challenges of such an infodemic include:

-· Promoting and selling of fake coronavirus cures,
+· Promoting and selling of fake coronavirus cures.

-· Spreading myths and rumours about the nature and spread of the virus, · Conspiracy theories about the origin and intention of the virus, · Encouraging unfounded remedies.
-They range from harmless, to comical and to an extremity of being hazardous.
+· Spreading myths and rumours about the nature and spread of the virus.

+· Conspiracy theories about the origin and intention of the virus.

+· Encouraging unfounded remedies.
+Some touted remedies are harmless, others are comical while others are quite hazardous.

 #### What’s being done to combat fake news